- Currently in negotiations about being a co-editor for a special issue on Anthony Braxton with Contemporary Music

 - Portelli, D. (2018).
 Mapping the dynamic life of lines in a multimodal compositional practice.
 Composer lecture series.
 The Sydney Conservatorium of Music, University of Sydney.

 - Portelli, D. (2013).
 Between Film, Music and Natural Phenomena: My Expansive Journey Towards Cultural Complexity in Dao Inspired Composition.
 Interventions & Intersections: Postgraduate Conference.

 - Portelli, D. (2012).
 Daoistic Flow of Video and Sound Collaboration As Cross-Cultural Dialogue.
 19th Biennial Conference of the Asian Studies Association – Knowing Asia: Asian Studies in an Asian Century.

-I also organise regular online meet ups with alumnus from the Centre for Research in New Music (CeReNeM) and our friends.
+I organise regular online meet ups with alumnus from the Centre for Research in New Music (CeReNeM) and our friends.
 It is an international composer network – representing over 7 different countries.
 It is a place for composers in contemporary music to get together and discuss ideas.
-We’ve had lectures about the musical traditions of Latin America, games in and as music, the concept of ‘soundscapes’ from a Tim Ingoldian perspective, sound as a physical medium, music and landscape gardening and metrology, humming, music for cello’ and two bows, the history of the Mandarin sign for ‘listening’, music making in dreams, and non-literary forms of intellectual disciplines.
+We’ve had lectures about the musical traditions of Latin America, games in and as music, the concept of ‘soundscapes’ from a Tim Ingoldian perspective, sound as a physical medium, music and landscape gardening and metrology, humming, music for cello’ and two bows, the history of the Mandarin sign for ‘listening’, music making in dreams, whale ear bones, and non-literary forms of intellectual disciplines.

 I have been involved in a broad range of conferences from around the world.
 A select few include: